-- □ Increase awareness, outreach and enrollment for nutrition programs, with an emphasis on immigrant families. - □ Support a comprehensive outreach and advocacy campaign on the Child Tax Credit
+- □ Fully staff positions related to SNAP at the NYC Department of Social Services. - □ Increase awareness, outreach and enrollment for nutrition programs, with an emphasis on immigrant families. - □ Support a comprehensive outreach and advocacy campaign on Tax Credits to families.

 End Childhood Hunger: Background and Action List for New York City Leaders